Handbook

 FSSD has adopted a district-wide protocol that prohibits food items being brought to school for birthday celebrations.
 This decision was based on various factors, including the dietary restrictions of many students and the intent to protect instructional time.
 If you would like to send something for your child to pass out to classmates on his/her birthday, then you may bring non-edible items such as pencils, bookmarks, stickers, erasers, etc. You also may choose to dedicate a new book to the library for your child’s birthday.
 Teachers will continue to have their own ways of recognizing the birthday child and making him/her feel special that day.

-You may purchase an ice cream treat for all students in the classroom to enjoy at lunchtime (you may print the form here).
+You may purchase an ice cream treat for all students in the classroom to enjoy at lunchtime (Class Ice Cream Treat Form).
 Please contact the cafeteria to order and purchase ice cream two weeks prior to your child’s celebration day.
 Ice cream treats available to the students will include options for those students with food allergies and other dietary restrictions.
 Food items will still be allowed for the four (4) classroom parties that occur around holidays and the end of the school year including October, December, February and May and at other school-specific special events.
 Food items brought in for these celebrations must be clearly labeled with all ingredients, and foods brought in to “Allergy Alert” classrooms must not contain items restricted in that classroom.

 Personal party invitations should not be distributed at school unless they are given to every child in the classroom.